 Running a small boarding facility means watching every pound.
-Software subscriptions add up, so it’s worth asking: will boarding software actually pay for itself?
-Here’s an honest assessment.
+Software subscriptions add up, so it’s worth asking: will dog boarding software actually pay for itself?
+Here’s an honest cost-benefit analysis for small to medium kennel operators.

 The Real Costs